reruo321/Spring-Practice/Spring-Boot/Kotlin/008-Spring-Boot-With-React-JS/README.md

     }

 ## Launching the Backend
-After writing all backend sources whose extension will be .kt, let's
+After writing all backend sources, whose names will be Book.kt, BookRepository.kt, DataRestApplication.kt, let's

     ./gradlew bootRun

 on the terminal.

-(Note that the official tutorial uses Maven, instead of Gradle.)

 If you check a URL http://localhost:8080/api/books, you can see a list of the links in the application.
-Also, a URL such as http://localhost:8080/api/books/1 allows you to see an entity.
+Also, a URL such as http://localhost:8080/api/books/1 allows you to see an entity with specific ID.

+※ NOTE: The guide from okta Developer added a class called *RepositoryRestConfigurer*, but any Spring Boot users with its version >= 1.2 can configure it via *application.properties* file!

+(application.properies)

+    server.servlet.context-path=/api

 ## npm
 **npm**(Node Package Manager) packages are defined in files called *package.json*, which is written in JSON.